 Internet Sex Crime Defenses

-One common defense against internet-related sex crimes is that you were unaware that you were committing a crime.
+One common defense against internet-related sex crimes is that you were unaware that you were committing a crime, for example, many people do not know that it’s against the law to show an adult pornography website to a minor, even though the websites is perfectly legal you must be 18 to view it, showing it to someone under the age of 18 is a criminal offence.
 We’ve seen cases where someone has tried to pirate music or a movie and ended up with child pornography on their computer.
 However, remember that a lot of bait files on the internet have tracking capabilities, which means you’re not going to be able to plead innocent if the tracker log shows you opened the file on numerous occasions.
 Another common defense if that the defendant never intended to carry out the sex act in real life, but that can be difficult to prove if chat transcripts show otherwise.